Loungo Andre Pitse

-Loungo Andre Pitse (born 4 January 1989) also known as KingBee is a Motswana Television and Radio personality.
-Him along side Bonang Matheba hosted the 2019 Yarona FM Music Awards (YAMA’s) which were the 5th Annual award theme "Retro 5".
-He was listed among the Botswana’s “Top 30 Under 30 Inspirational Youth” (2016).
+Loungo Andre Pitse (born 4 January 1989) also known as KingBee is a Botswana television and radio personality.
+He, alongside Bonang Matheba, hosted the 2019 Yarona FM Music Awards (YAMA’s).
+He was listed among Botswana’s “Top 30 Under 30 Inspirational Youth” (2016).

-Early life and education
+Early life

-Andre is a third child of his parents.
+Pitse is a third child of his parents.
 He hold a Master's Degree from the University of Botswana.

 Career

-Andre had his a first job in the entertainment industry with the Number One Ladies Detective Agency production where he acted alongside Jill Scott and Idris Elba.
-In 2010 to 2012, he was the presenter for My African Dream audition along side Anika Noni Rose before joining the Flava Dome in 2013.
+He had his first job in the entertainment industry with the No. 1 Ladies Detective Agency production where he acted alongside Jill Scott and Idris Elba.
+In 2010 to 2012, he was the presenter for My African Dream audition alongside Anika Noni Rose before joining Flava Dome in 2013.

 In 2023, he hosted the Miss Botswana Fashion Show and the Miss Botswana final.
-Alongside MC Mtkay Ntwana, he also hosted a three-day event, the Vic Falls Carnival.
-He was also co-host for the DStv Delicious Festival in South Africa along side Bonang Matheba.
-Andre currently works with the Yarona FM.
+Alongside MC Mtkay Ntwana, he hosted the Vic Falls Carnival.
+He was co-host for the DStv Delicious Festival in South Africa alongside Bonang Matheba.
+Pitse works with Yarona FM.

-Controversies
+Controversy

-In 2023, Pitse drew public attention after wearing a green dress during an appearance in Zambia, where homosexuality remains criminalized.
-Media coverage of the incident led to public speculation about his sexuality.
+In 2023, Pitse drew public attention after wearing a green dress during an appearance in Zambia, where homosexuality is criminalized.